fac20/Week3-ToDoList-DFJL/README.md

 1. Crazy 8s - we each took 8 minutes to come up with 8 different ideas for types of To Do Lists
 2. Refine - we highlighted features we liked
 3. Discuss - we went back to the drawing board to figure out what our project was going to look like
-4. Wireframe - we used figma to sketch out a rough wireframe of our website (in mobile version) _Check out our sketches and wireframe [here](https://www.figma.com/file/qe3AHHHKjRjFoWprH2CuQH/Week3-TodoList?node-id=0%3A1)_
+4. Wireframe - we used figma to sketch out a rough wireframe of our website (in mobile version).
+_Check out our sketches and wireframe [here](https://www.figma.com/file/qe3AHHHKjRjFoWprH2CuQH/Week3-TodoList?node-id=0%3A1)_
 5. Kanban board - write up user stories and add issues for seperate tasks that needed to get done
 6. Estimate - add E1, E2, E3 or E5 to estimate how long each task would take / how challenging they would be